Overcoming the asymmetrical threat

 REDCOM’s approach: sophistication with simplicity

-REDCOM key benefits
+REDCOM key benefits in the DIL environment

 - Efficient, compact, flexible, easily deployable